x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * Add a automation tamper disable once invoked uac (this can be done!!)

 # Usage
 * Download these files from either this repo directly if machine has inet capabilities.
-(Or downlaod these files and serve them with python :D)
+(Or download these files and serve them with python :D)
 * Get the files on the system
 * cd to dir
 * ./{File}.ps1